Tortricinae

 (NCBI-index: 1.176455)

-Leafrollers are sometimes very difficult to identify.
-Especially when species from a sub-family are very similar.
+Leafrollers can be pretty challenging to identify, especially when species from a subfamily are very similar.
 For now, I will stick to a Coast Conch (Gynnidomorpha permixtana), but this micro moth can also be confused with the somewhat larger Fen Conch (Gynnidomorpha minimana).
-The Coast Conch has a cream-orange-brown forewing with dark brown or grey spots here and there.
-Especially, along with the costa.
-There is an oblique dark cross band from 1/3 of the dorsal edge to near the costal edge where it bends to halfway up the costal edge.
-The flying period is in two generations from May to June and from the end of July to August and the wingspan is 10-12mm.
+The Coast Conch has a cream-orange-brown forewing with dark brown or grey spots here and there, especially along the costa.
+There is an oblique dark cross band from 1/3 of the dorsal edge to near the costal edge, where it bends to halfway up the costal edge.
+The flying period spans two generations, from May to June and from the end of July to August, and the wingspan is 10-12 mm.
 Larvae could be found in the flowers and the seeds.
 Host plant: Red Bartsia.
 Dutch name: Ratelaarbladroller.
 Frisian name:

 Flying period: